 The issue with traditional T-Flask cell culture is the limited amount of media, and thus nutrients, available to the cells.
 Adding too much media would result in very poor gas diffusion and cells would quickly suffer from oxygen deprivation.
 However, this issue is non-existent with EZ-Flask and up to 1 litre of media can be added in the flask.
 This is because the base of EZ-Flask is a silicone gas exchange membrane.

 EZ-Flask is a compact bioreactor that works with Wilson Wolf’s gas exchange technology.
 It has a semi-permeable silicone gas exchange membrane at its base to permit efficient and continuous oxygenation over a long period of incubation without the need for cell passaging.
 The base membrane surface area is 200cm2.
 This allows excellent oxygenation for culturing hybridoma cell lines for monoclonal antibody production.
-The gas exchange occuring from the base of the culture flask, means that cells can grow exponentially for long periods of time without any other user intervention.
+The gas exchange interface at the base of the culture flask means that cells can grow exponentially for long periods of time without any other user intervention.

 Media capacity

 The EZ-Flask bioreactor has a 1L media capacity.
 Following inoculation, suspension cells can grow exponentially over a period of days limited only by the type and amount of media used.
 Thus, the EZ-Flask bioreactor provides a very convenient means to generate large numbers of cells and to produce, for example, a significant small batch quantity of high titer monoclonal antibody.
 With a good clone, the 1 Litre EZ-Flask bioreactor might produce around 150mg of monoclonal antibody from hybridomas.
-No user cell culture interventions are required apart from filling, inoculation and the final harvest.
+User interventions can be limited to filling, inoculation and the final harvest.

 Gentle device – No shear stress and cell damage